6 great trails to run this spring

 But depending on how far away or complex your adventure is, sometimes a bit of a plan can be useful.
 So here are 12 steps for planning a bike adventure.

-Choose when you want to go - if it a specific time of year/season you’d like to see, or prefer it to be more spur-of-the-moment
+2. Choose when you want to go - is it a specific time of year/season you'd like to see, or prefer it to be more spur-of-the-moment

-Agree what kind of terrain you’d like cycle - road, friendly off-road, mountain biking - and the level of difficulty
+5. Agree what kind of terrain you'd like to cycle - road, friendly off-road, mountain biking - and the level of difficulty

 Let your fingers and google work the magic!
 The researching can be exciting and overwhelming, as there can be so many options.
 But don’t let choice paradox put you off; any other routes can go on your cycling list for another adventure